williamreyes814/Maven.Assessment1/instructions/part4/README-JumpToTheFlag.md

 ```

 * **Explanation**
-	* Tariq will jump `j = 2` units, and then jump 1 more unit to reach the flag.
+	* Tariq will jump `jumpHeight = 2` units, and then jump 1 more unit to reach the flag.
 Thus, we return 2.